PacificBiosciences/FALCON/docs/about.rst

 ~~~~~~~~~~~~

 Users more comfortable at the command line may use ``FALCON`` for genomes of any size
 or complexity.
 Command line inputs are FASTA files of Sequel or RSII subreads.
-Command-line ``FALCON`` does not automatically polished the assembly.
+Command-line ``FALCON`` does not automatically polish the assembly.
 If a user
-wishes, asembly polishing may
+wishes, assembly polishing may
 be run using the ``resequencing`` pipeline of pbsmrtpipe_ (available for command-line installation using the SMRT_Link_ download, see
 SMRT_Tools_Reference_Guide_ for
 installation instructions).
 Resequencing requires PacBio subread BAM_ inputs.